williamverdolini/williamverdolini.github.com/_posts/fastcatalog/2015-06-08-fastcatalog-intro.md

 <img src="{{ BASE_PATH }}/images/fastcatalog/fastcatalog_tables.png"  class="img-rounded" /><br/><br/>

-- **Properties & PropertyValues**: are the dictionaries of all possible property/values
+- **Properties & PropertyValues**: are the dictionaries of all possible attribute/values
 - **Products**: (very simple) product entity table
-- **ProductProperties**: are the links between products and their property values
+- **ProductProperties**: are the links between products and their attribute values

 Note: names and structure of tables from public repository are not exactly the same (because of original “italian” DB).